Botshelo02/maji-ndogo-analytics/1_python_foundations/README.md

 ## Reflection & Technical Interview Q&A

 ### Q1: Why check if the fuel level (or denominator) is zero before running calculations?
 **Answer:** Checking before running calculations prevents a `ZeroDivisionError`, which would immediately crash the program and interrupt automated operations.
-Implementing defensive checks ensures the Digital Twin system handles edge cases—such as empty fuel tanks or missing telemetry data—gracefully without halting execution.
+Implementing defensive checks ensures the Digital Twin system handles edge cases-such as empty fuel tanks or missing telemetry data-gracefully without halting execution.

 ### Q2: Why are lists and `for` loops useful when automating repetitive farm tasks?
 **Answer:** Lists store collections of operational data (like field coordinates or machinery status) in a structured format, while `for` loops allow automated iteration over every item.
 This eliminates manual code repetition, scales easily as farming operations expand, and guarantees consistent data execution across all fields.

 ### Q3: Why use dictionaries or sets instead of standard lists for specific farm data?
-**Answer:** Dictionaries provide fast O(1) key-value lookups, making them ideal for retrieving specific metadata (e.g., mapping a specific tractor ID to its status).
+**Answer:** Dictionaries provide fast O(1) key-value lookups, making them ideal for retrieving specific metadata (e.g. mapping a specific tractor ID to its status).
 Sets enforce uniqueness automatically, which is essential when tracking distinct list items like unique crop varieties or field locations without handling manual duplicates.

 ---